YUSRA100/Demographics-Project-Age-and-gender-recognition/README.md

 # Demographics-Project-Age-and-gender-recognition
-This repo finds out the age and gender of the subjwct in frame through the use of computer vision with deep neural networks in python.
+This repo finds out the age and gender of the subject in frame through the use of computer vision with deep neural networks in python.

 - Face Detection Algorithm : Haar Classifer
 - Gender Detection Algorithm: Wide Resnet